Tevarua Tafiti never takes a thing for granted, and often says nothing about his own accolades.

 “What we’re going to have to do with this COVID thing is a lot of cross training.
 He’ll play that high hole in the Tampa 3, that’s the kind of range they’re looking for in the RPO (defense).
 Like Marist Liufau,” Debold said, referring to a former Buffanblu and current Notre Dame defensive back.

 Tafiti has not indicated any preference on his list of offers.

-“If he goes to Notre Dame, that would be three ILH linebackers,” Debold said, referring to recent Saint Louis graduates Jordan Botelho and Nick Herbig.
+“If he goes to Notre Dame, that would be three ILH linebackers,” Debold said.
 “That would be cool.
 He’s more worried about the senior class, so much.
 He’s just so bummed for them with the way the season is going.
 He feels like they deserve it.
 That’s the kind of kid he is.”

 Debold believes Tafiti will continue to raise the bar as he fills out.

 “I met a lot of his uncles, talk about mass, and his dad is put together.
 I think Teva is going to get thick.
-He’s so young like Marist.
-(Liufau) was 16-and-a-half as a senior.
+He’s so young like Marist (Liufau), (who was) was 16-and-a-half as a senior.
 He got to Notre Dame and he’s eating steaks and potatoes on a regular basis,” he said.

 Names like Tafiti, Mendiola-Jensen and Kia have landed on white boards in dozens of college coaches’ offices.
 They’ve been proactive in making contact with recruiters, particularly online.

 “Social media has a big impact.
 Players today can get their film and workouts on Twitter and tag coaches to see it,” Lau said.
 “Coaches don’t have to travel as far now to evaluate.
 It’s still important for student-athletes to have quality game film to confirm their workouts that they are putting out on social media.
 Another important issue is high school coaches, who will share important information regarding how the student-athlete is as a student, teammate and person.”